Fixing ‘Unable to Access Default Device–Set’ in Xcode

 sudo xcode-select -s ~/Downloads/Xcode.app/

-• Manually installing the Simulator runtime (guide).
+• Manually installing the Simulator runtime (guide)

-Root Cause and Solution
+Root Cause

 xcrun simctl list devices